-Were you hoping to get an A for your last exam?
+Were you hoping to get an A for your last test or exam?

 Maybe you got a B, or maybe you did worse than that.

 It’s annoying, isn’t it…

 You put in all those hours of studying.
 You even gave up time with your friends.

 So what if I could show you a way to work smarter and not harder, so you get good grades and have time for the things you enjoy and find meaningful?

 Even better, what if I could guarantee it?

 All you have to do is adopt these 22 study habits.